GiannosLouloudis/N-island_Discovery/README.md

 This is a pipeline consisting of 4 Python and 4 Bash scripts.

 N-islands are sequences of 100 consecutive Ns that are used to separate sequences of regular bases.
+Sometimes they can be longer indicating different reasons for their existence.

 Manual:
 1. Create a directory and place the 8 scripts in it.